Every protein linked to neurodegeneration

 Neurons

 Activated microglia sequester iron from dead cells and become pro-inflammatory.
 Iron drives M1 polarization.
-The debris-clearance response to ferroptotic oligodendrocytes actively suppresses OPC repair.[1][6]
+Activated microglia also induce neurotoxic A1 astrocytes via IL-1α, TNFα, and C1q.[2][7]

-Inflammation releases more iron, more iron drives more inflammation, and the immune response to damage blocks the repair process.
-In MS, iron-rim lesions expand at 2.2% per year.[7]
+Inflammation releases more iron, more iron drives more inflammation.
+In MS, iron-rim lesions show slow expansion driven by iron-laden microglia.[8]

 Every drug approach targets one protein in one cell type.